moneroexamples/onion-monero-viewer/README.md

 ## Onion Monero Viewer features

-The key features of the Onion Monero Blockchain Explorer are
+The key features of the Onion Monero Viewer are:

  - available as a hidden service,
  - no web analytics trackers, no images, co cookies